Pasar al contenido principal

 Berkeley, CA 94704

-Saturday, May 9th, 6 p.m.
+Saturday, June 13th, 6 p.m.

-Our screening is dedicated to the people of Iran, as they face the onslaught of war by the US and Israel and at the same time have been living and struggling against the repressive Islamic Republic.
+Our screening is dedicated to the people of Iran, as they face the onslaught of war by the US and Israel and at the same time have been living under and struggling against the repressive Islamic Republic.